SymblDev/symbl-livekit-rtc-app/README.md

 5. Closed Captioning will appear on the screen as soon as a person start speaking.

 6. To view the Symbl Results (Transcripts, Insights, Topics, Trackers), click on the down arrow that appear in bottom right corner as soon as Symbl's intelligence is generated.

+    > ### Adding Multiple Participants in a Room
+    >
+    > If you want to see how the application behaves with multiple participants, you can simply open `localhost:3000` in multiple tabs in your browser and connect to the same room using different user names.
+    >
+    >Additionally, if you would like to invite other participants to a room, each participant would need to have their own installation of this application and use the same room name and Account SID (the API Key and Secret can be different).

 ## Screenshots